 Once you agree on a medication, your doctor will probably prescribe a low dose and see if it helps your symptoms.
 If it doesn’t, you may need to increase the dose slowly or try something else.

 Many of these medications come in both short- and long-acting forms.
 Short-acting drugs wear off after about 4 hours.
-You take them two times a day.
-Long-acting drugs can last 8 to 12 hours, and you take them once a day.
-Talk with your doctor to decide which works best for your life, and to figure out the best time of day to take your medication.
+You take them 1 or 2 times a day.
+Long-acting or extended-release drugs can last 8 to 12 hours, and you take them once a day.
+Talk with your doctor to decide which works best for your routine, and to figure out the best time of day to take your medication.

-You shouldn’t take stimulants if you have certain conditions like heart disease, glaucoma, or a history of alcohol or drug abuse.
-If you take an antidepressant, you should talk to your doctor before taking a stimulant, too.
+You shouldn’t take stimulants if you have health problems like heart disease, glaucoma, or a history of alcohol or drug abuse.
+If you take an antidepressant, you should talk to your doctor before you take a stimulant, too.

-Side effects include dry mouth, loss of appetite, insomnia, and headaches the cases of patches (Daytrana) the potential for permanent loss of skin pigmentation.
+Stimulants can cause side effects like dry mouth, loss of appetite, insomnia, and headaches.
+If you get your medicine through patches on your skin (Daytrana), they may change the color of your skin in that area.
 Some side effects go away on their own after a few days or weeks.
-Some don’t, but you may find the benefits are worth dealing with the side effects.
-If the side effects bother you, your doctor might change your dose or suggest another medication.
+Some don’t, but you may find the benefits of the medicine are worth dealing with the side effects.
+If the side effects bother you, your doctor might change your dose or suggest another drug.

 Don’t stop taking any medication suddenly without telling your doctor.

-Your doctor can also refer you to a counselor or therapist who can help you tackle the everyday problems that ADHD can bring.
+Counseling is another important part of ADHD treatment.
+Your doctor can refer you to a counselor or therapist who can help you tackle the everyday problems that the disorder can bring.

 Cognitive behavioral therapy (CBT) can teach you how to: